xiangl18/EC601-Mini-Project-1/README.md

 Upgrade 9.23
 ---
+Made some modification and upgrades:
-1. Fix the fail to add google vision key to the environment bug in the googleVision.py.<br><br>2.
-Add warning function for the get.py in case the twitter developer key is invalid, and add warnings for other exceptions.<br><br>3.
-Add instruction for inputing frame rate.
+1. Fix the fail to add google vision key to the environment bug in the googleVision.py.

+2. Add warning function for the get.py in case the twitter developer key is invalid, and add warnings for other exceptions.

+3. Add instruction for inputing frame rate.